William Crutchfield

 William Crutchfield (November 16, 1824 – January 24, 1890) was an American politician who represented the 3rd congressional district of Tennessee in the United States House of Representatives for one term (1873–1875).
 He also served several terms as an alderman in his adopted hometown of Chattanooga, where he was a prominent figure and businessman.
 A Southern Unionist, he garnered regional fame and notoriety in January 1861 when he engaged in a heated debate with future Confederate States president Jefferson Davis at his family's Chattanooga hotel.

 Early life and career

-Crutchfield was born in Greeneville, Tennessee, the son of Thomas Crutchfield, a brick contractor, and Sarah (Cleage) Crutchfield.
+Crutchfield was born in Greeneville, Tennessee, the son of Thomas Crutchfield Sr., a brick contractor, and Sarah (Cleage) Crutchfield.
 He attended common schools.
 He moved to McMinn County, Tennessee, in 1840, and remained there for four years before settling in Jacksonville, Alabama, in 1844.
 He established a large farm at Jacksonville that specialized in grain production and utilized innovative farming techniques.
 He was also elected a captain in the local militia.
 Inspired by Kentucky politician Henry Clay, he supported local Whig Party candidates.